Bride buying: Korea

 Bride-buying in North Korea is most common due to the great poverty the country suffers and the citizens taking many risks to leave the country.
-Human traffickers take this as an opportunity to traffic desperate North Korean women across the country borders to China not often to sell as slaves, but mainly as brides.
+Human traffickers take this as an opportunity to traffic desperate North Korean women across the country's borders to China not often to sell as slaves, but mainly as brides.
 Upon arrival and wedlock, the women are said to be forced into labor, or sexual and physical abuse by their Chinese husbands.
-Although, there are successful marriages, they hardly ever last because of the illegality of North Korean citizens crossing the border without authorization, despite the women having been in the country for many years neither them or their offspring are granted citizenship.
+Although, there are successful marriages, they hardly ever last because of the illegality of North Korean citizens crossing the border without authorization, despite the women having been in the country for many years neither they nor their offspring are granted citizenship.
 As a result, they are arrested and sent back to their homeland or kept in China to face the consequences of trespassing.
 Institutions around the world are requesting China to give refuge to the great number of people who fled North Korea seeking shelter, however the solicitation has not yet been approved of.
 In South Korea, bride-buying is not as common as it is in North Korea, though it still exists in varied ways.
-The majority of the brides bought in South Korea are from different parts of Asia, largely from the southeast side, in addition bride buying internationally in South Korea is claimed to be encouraged as a result of the population declining.
+The majority of the brides bought in South Korea are from different parts of Asia, largely from the southeast side; in addition, bride-buying internationally in South Korea is claimed to be encouraged as a result of the declining population.

 Vietnam

-Bride-buying in Vietnam has progressed illicitly, becoming the most debauched commercialized industry in recent history, especially around the northern mountain provinces bordering China.
-Virgin Vietnamese women, from 18 to 25 years old particularly, are targeted by several third-parties known as the quickie matchmaking agencies for East and Southeast Asian men from South Korea, Taiwan, China, Malaysia and Singapore.
-Virginity is considered the most valuable trait in this business as virgin Vietnamese women are often purchased at a higher price point.
+Bride-buying in Vietnam has progressed illicitly, becoming the most exploitative commercialized industry in recent history, especially around the northern mountain provinces bordering China.
+Virgin Vietnamese women, from 18 to 25 years old particularly, are targeted by several third parties known as the quickie matchmaking agencies for East and Southeast Asian men from South Korea, Taiwan, China, Malaysia and Singapore.
+Virginity is considered the most valuable trait in this business as virgin Vietnamese women are often purchased at a higher price.
 The price ranges differ among agencies; packages are valued between $5000 and $22,000USD which includes a wedding, a visa, a health examination test, and a language course.
 According to surveys conducted in Korea, 65% of the Vietnamese respondents only completed primary or lower secondary school.
 This lack of education can explain the poor social knowledge that allows this industry to grow.
 Vietnamese women prostitute themselves to foreigners.
 By selling sex for visas they are introduced to new duties which include labor and domestic servitude.
 The aforementioned quickie agencies usually group three to five men together to search for Vietnamese wives.
 This grouping of potential customers generates more profit, saving the organization approximately 50 to 60% in fees estimated to be around $85,000USD per trip.